CsabaToth70/codecool-series/README.md

 ![](moviePageCS.png)

 The list of titles displayed on the starting screen.
-We can step into the detailed page of concerned movies with click on any title or move to the whole database by clicking on "bd model" button at the right top corner.
+We can step into the detailed page of concerned movies with click on any title.
 The trailers can be watched from the detailed page of the films.

+Do you want to find a film by name of an actor or some words from its title?
+Just click on "Search by words of MOVIE TITLES or by ACTOR'S NAME elements: 🔎" line and explore it!

+Would you like to rank and browse freely in our movie database?
+If yes, jump to the whole database by clicking on its linked text!
 After we stepped into the database, data is displayed in a table where 15 films are displayed on one page.
 The user can scroll through the data by clicking on the page numbers or arrows next to them.